JollyGent/StarWarsOracle/README.md

 # Self feedback

-In this specific instance, due to the time constraints, the StarWarsRepository contains all of the endpoint calls, but I think it would be better if individual screens had individual repositories in order to adhere to
-SOLID principles better.
+In this specific instance, due to the time constraints, the StarWarsRepository contains all of the endpoint calls, but I think it would be better if individual screens had individual repositories in order to adhere to SOLID principles better.
+I'd also like to utilise TalkBack features through contentDescription to make sure to make the app more accessible to a wider audience.